Montana State Capitol: Art

-The most notable feature inside the center of the Capitol building is the massive rotunda, with four circular paintings surrounding it.
+The most notable feature inside the center of the Capitol building is the massive rotunda, with four circular paintings on the pendentives.
 These paintings, painted for the Capitol opening in 1902 by the firm of F. Pedretti's Sons, depict four important archetypes of people of Montana's early history: a Native American (intended to be of Chief Charlo), an explorer and fur trapper (Jim Bridger), a gold miner (Henry Finnis Edgar, one of the discoverers of gold at Alder Gulch), and a cowboy (unidentified, but said to be inspired by the works of C.M.
 Russell).
 The Pendretti brothers provided additional commissioned artwork in the Senate and Old Supreme Court Chambers.

 The southern arch of the rotunda features the semi-elliptical painting Driving The Golden Spike, painted by Amédée Joullin.
 The former State Law Library, now a set of committee rooms, features ten Montana landscapes created by Ralph E. DeCamp.
 The House of Representatives Lobby features six scenes depicting significant events in early Montana history by Edgar S. Paxson.

 The most significant piece of art in the Capitol is by Montana's famous Western artist Charles M. Russell.
 The 1912 painting, titled Lewis and Clark Meeting the Flathead Indians at Ross' Hole, is 25 ft long and twelve feet high.
 It depicts the explorers Lewis and Clark meeting Montana's Bitterroot Salish people upon their return across the Bitterroot Mountains from the Pacific Ocean.
 It is now displayed above the Speaker's chair in the House of Representatives' chamber.